 - Rent that was paid to the owner of a business or property

 - Payments to health insurers

 - Gross proceeds paid to an attorney for reasons other than legal services

 - Substitute payments made instead of interest or dividends

 - Other income that was not reported elsewhere

 If the reported payment was for substitute payments instead of dividends or interest or gross proceeds paid to an attorney, the deadline for sending copies of the Form 1099-MISC is pushed back to February 16.

 The Filing Deadline for the 1099-NEC is Only Extended in Specific Circumstances

-The IRS will grant an automatic 30-day extension to file Form 1099-MISC, but for an extension of time to file a Form 1099-NEC, the business must meet certain specific criteria that must be certified under penalty of perjury.
+The IRS will grant an automatic 30-day extension to file Form 1099-MISC, but for an extension of time to file a Form 1099-NEC, the business must meet certain specific criteria that must be certified under penalty of perjury (this is why they extended the deadline in 2019).
 This means that if you are dishonest with the IRS knowingly, you could do jail time when filing for an extension request.

 Valid reasons for an extension include the following: